andizuend/Dislin_x_y_plot/README.md

 ## Examples
 Two examples for the use of the `Mod_Dislin_plots` module are included in the main program `Prog_Dislin_Examples`.
 See also the specific comments in that file.
 For convenience, this repository includes a MS Visual Studio project and solution (.sln) file for use with Intel's Fortran compilers (ifort or ifx via Intel oneAPI) on a Windows operating system ([Intel oneAPI Toolkit](https://www.intel.com/content/www/us/en/developer/tools/oneapi/fortran-compiler.html), see also [this how-to install oneAPI for Fortran use](https://community.intel.com/t5/Intel-Fortran-Compiler/The-Easy-and-Fast-Way-to-Install-JUST-Fortran-with-Intel-oneAPI/td-p/1360571), and Visual Studio need to be installed on your system).
+If you use the provided MS Visual Studio solution on Windows, the Dislin distribution expected to be installed is the one for Windows 64-bit, compiler: "Intel compilers icl, ifort 64-bit" [found here] (https://www.dislin.de/win64.html).
+It also expects that Dislin is installed to its default path (c:\dislin; otherwise, you will need to edit the path to your Dislin installation in Visual Studio.
+Here is how that would be done: navigate to menu Project > Properties > Fortran, then
+(1) under General > Additional Include Directories, set `c:\dislin\ifc\real64` .
+Adjust the c:\dislin path part to point to your installation directory.
+(2) Check that under Fortran > Libraries > Runtime Library: `Debug Multithreaded (\libs:static /threads /dbglibs)` or simply `Multithreaded` is set (depending on Debug vs Release mode); the point is to have `\libs:static` rather than `\libs:dll` selected.
+(3) under Project > Properties > Linker > Input > Additional Dependencies, set the following: `c:\dislin\disifl_d.lib c:\dislin\disifd_d.lib user32.lib gdi32.lib`.
+Again, adjust the c:\dislin path part if necessary.

 ## Structure & options
 The module `Mod_Dislin_plots` contains two subroutines:

 - subroutine `add_plot_xydata` allows adding and specifying the x&ndash;y data for a curve, with several optional data set characteristics listed below.
 For adding more than one curve to an existing plot, you simply call this subroutine multiple times (once for each curve).
 - subroutine `dislin_plot` is used to generate the plot containing one or more curves.
 - The subroutine call of `dislin_plot` allows for setting arguments for the axis labels, the aspect ratio of the plot, the legend position, and the axis ranges.
 See the interface details within `Mod_Dislin_plots`.